mfumagalli/ImaGene/README.md

 There are detailed instructions on how to download conda for [linux](https://conda.io/docs/user-guide/install/linux.html) and [macOS](https://conda.io/docs/user-guide/install/macos.html).
 A suitable environment can be created with

-`mamba create -n ImaGene python=3.6 tensorflow=2 keras numpy scipy scikit-image scikit-learn matplotlib pydot pymc3 ipython jupyter -y`
+`mamba create -n ImaGene python=3 tensorflow=2 keras=2 numpy scipy scikit-image scikit-learn matplotlib pydot pymc3 jupyterlab -y`

-which can be activated with
+Activate the environment with

 `conda activate ImaGene`

-and deactivated with
+and pip-install _protobuf_ with

+`pip3 install --force --no-deps protobuf`

+You can deactivate the environment with

 `conda deactivate`.

 **ImaGene** receives training data in [msms](https://www.mabs.at/ewing/msms/index.shtml) format.
 Unless you have already generated training data, you are required to download _msms_ separately following the instructions [here](https://www.mabs.at/ewing/msms/download.shtml).